SloveniaEngineering/laguna-backend/CONTRIBUTING.md

 3. Git (https://git-scm.com/downloads)

 It is recommended to run Linux (either WSL or VM if you are not on Linux) for development.
-This is because backend will be deployed on linux.
+This is because `scripts/*` are written in bash and because backend will be deployed on linux.
+In the future we will add powershell scripts for Windows.

 ## Setup & First run